knbz/security-advisor/setup.md

    {: pre}

 After you push images to your {{site.data.keyword.registryshort_notm}} namespace, information about any vulnerabilities found is shown in the **Images with Vulnerabilities** card in the service dashboard.
-You can also drill down into specific images to find out more information, such as description of all the known vulnerabilities and configuration issues that were identified.
+You can also drill down into specific images to find out more information, such as a description of all of the identified vulnerabilities and configuration issues.

 </br>